Brad Malone: Playing career

 In the 2015–16 season, Malone played in 57 games, recording two goals and six assists for eights points.
 Malone for a second consecutive year led the Hurricanes in penalty minutes, which included 9 fighting majors, placing second amongst the club with 142 hits.

 At the conclusion of his contract with the Hurricanes, Malone left as a free agent and signed a one-year, two-way deal with the Washington Capitals on July 2, 2016.
 After attending the Capitals 2016 training camp, Malone failed to make the club's opening night roster and was waived and reassigned to begin the 2016–17 season in the AHL with the Hershey Bears.
 Used in multiple roles in the Bears lineup, Malone responded offensively with 20 points in 52 games before he was included by the Capitals to the St. Louis Blues in a package deal in exchange for Kevin Shattenkirk and Pheonix Copley on February 27, 2017.

 Having left the Blues as a free agent, Malone signed a two-year, two-way contract with the Edmonton Oilers on July 3, 2017.

 In the final year of his contract with the Oilers in the 2019–20 season, Malone was in the midst of his best AHL season, posting 31 points in 49 games before the season was abruptly ended due to COVID-19.
 On April 29, 2020, Malone agreed to remain with the Condors, agreeing to a two-year AHL contract to begin the following season.

 On February 10, 2022, the Oilers signed Malone to a one-year two-way contract.
 He made his season debut with the Oilers on March 1 against the Philadelphia Flyers.
-On March 10, Malone scored his first goal since 2015 in a matchup against the Washington Capitals.
+On March 9, Malone scored his first goal since 2015 in a matchup against the Washington Capitals.
 He registered a goal and an assist for his first points for the Edmonton Oilers.

+On April 18, 2024, Malone announced he would retire following the 2024 Calder Cup playoffs.

+On October 13, 2024, the Eastern Ontario Senior Hockey League announced that he had joined the Ganonoque Islanders for the 2024-25 season.

 Personal life

 Brad comes from a long line of hockey players.
-His father Jim Malone was a first round pick of the New York Rangers.
-His uncle Greg Malone played 12 seasons in the NHL.
-Brad's first cousin Ryan Malone played over 600 games in the NHL, and his younger brother Brett Malone played 3 seasons in the QMJHL with the Moncton Wildcats, Cape Breton Screaming Eagles and the Saint John Sea Dogs whois currently a forward with the Miramichi Timberwolves of the MHL.
-Brad's cousin Cole Huckins was drafted 77th overall to Calgary Flames in 2021 NHL entry draft.
-Brad is married to Bryelle Muller, daughter of former NHL'er and former Montreal Canadiens associate coach Kirk Muller.
+His father, Jim Malone, was a first round pick of the New York Rangers.
+His uncle, Greg Malone, played 12 seasons in the NHL.
+Brad's first cousin, Ryan Malone, played over 600 games in the NHL, and his younger brother, Brett Malone, played 3 seasons in the QMJHL with the Moncton Wildcats, Cape Breton Screaming Eagles and the Saint John Sea Dogs and 2 seasons with the Miramichi Timberwolves of the MHL.
+Brad's cousin, Cole Huckins, was drafted 77th overall to Calgary Flames in 2021 NHL entry draft.
+Brad is married to Bryelle Muller, daughter of former NHL player and former Montreal Canadiens associate coach Kirk Muller.